 Too often, a homeowner will head to their local home center or hardware store and pick up some new pipes that are the right size but not the right material.
 If you don’t know what kind of pipes you have at home, don’t guess and purchase whatever is affordable at the hardware store.

 Mixing different types of metal like galvanized steel and copper, for example, can lead to corrosion, and inevitably a burst pipe down the road.
 Mixing these two types of metal can cause a reaction that will damage your pipes, so it’s very important to only install using the same metals you have already.

 Now, this is something that comes from a simple lack of experience—homeowners thinking they need to crank that connection so tight to make sure there’s no leak.
 This is not the case.
 Cranking too hard on pipe, fittings, or bolts can risk cracking it, and you could have a leaky fixture within weeks.
 Especially over-tightening the bolts at the base of your toilet can actually crack the porcelain, and then you have a whole other problem on your hands.
 The connections should be snug, but if you are forcing it to go further than being tight, you are doing too much.

+One of the best ways to avoid plumbing fails is by taking proper care of your plumbing system.
 Some other things homeowners do that lead to plumbing problems include flushing anything but toilet paper down the toilet, using duct tape for repairs rather than plumbers tape, and thinking they are a plumber when they are not.
 Attempting to do DIY plumbing can just lead to damages, leaks, and a waste of materials.

 Leave the plumbing job to the pros and always give us a call at AJ Alberts.
 We can quickly come to inspect, diagnose, and repair your plumbing issue without further damaging anything, and you can be on your way.
-Instead of picking up that wrench, pick up the phone and call us at 651-738-0580, or fill out our easy service request form here.
+Instead of picking up that wrench, pick up the phone and call us at 651-738-0580, or fill out our easy service request form.